mbarzegary/BayesianFEM/README.md

 ## How to use

-This code is developed in Python 3.7 and depends on a couple of packages to work.
-The common first step in this sort of scenarios is creating a python virtual environment and activating it.
+This code is developed in Python 3.9 and depends on a couple of packages to work.
+The common first step in this sort of scenarios is creating a Python virtual environment (with Python version 3.9) and activating it.
 This can be done in a wide range of methods using `venv`, `conda`, and `pipenv`.
 A simple approach with proper description for different platforms can be found [here](https://docs.python.org/3/tutorial/venv.html).

 After activating the virtual environment, you should install required packages: